 In 1914, the American Licorice Company’s factory began in a small rented space on West Jackson Boulevard in Chicago, founded by Martin Kretchmer, a man who started his career selling wares on the streets of Chicago out of a small cart, and his son Frank Kretchmer and son-in-law Peter Shock.
-Fast forward to one hundred years later, the Company remains a proud family-owned company with their great grandchildren running the company and the fifth generation joining the ranks.
+Fast forward to one hundred years later, and the company remains a proud family-owned company, with their great grandchildren running the company, and the fifth generation joining the ranks.

 In 1925, American Licorice Co. purchased the assets of a bankrupt licorice company in San Francisco named Universal Licorice Co. and began operations on the west coast with Clarence Kretchmer, Martin Kretchmer’s son, at the helm.
 It was a difficult time to start up a new operation, but the company persevered, shipping virtually all the candy made each day to customers.
 That year Charlie Chaplin asked the company to create a licorice shoe to be used as a prop for his classic film The Gold Rush, in which his character eats shoe leather to avoid starvation.